 Depending on the platform you're posting to, different rules may apply when trying to upload video.

-The only restrictions that applies to Facebook videos is file size - generally speaking you'll be able to upload any file format.
-Try and keep your videos under 400MB (so they upload faster and you don't hit your storage limit)
+The only restriction that applies to Facebook videos is file size - generally speaking you'll be able to upload any file format.
+Try and keep your videos under 400MB (so they upload faster and you don't hit your storage limit).

 Uploading an animated GIF

 A GIF may fail during Tweet creation even if it is within the file size limit.
 Adhere to the following constraints to improve success rates.

 - Resolution should be under 1280x1080 pixels (width x height)

 - Number of frames should be below 350

 - File size should be under 15 MB

 - Recommended Frame Rates: 30 FPS, 60 FPS

 - Recommended Video Resolution: 1280x720 (landscape), 720x1280 (portrait), 720x720 (square)